 Engaging in regular social interaction has been shown to have a positive impact on the health and well-being of senior citizens.
 Here are some of the best reasons for seniors to stay socially active:

-Physical Fitness. recent study of 300 adults over the age of 65 showed that those with a varied social life spent more time moving and less time being sedentary.
+Physical Fitness.
+A recent study of 300 adults over the age of 65 showed that those with a varied social life spent more time moving and less time being sedentary.
 This is good news considering the many benefits associated with being physically active.

 Lower Risk of Dementia.
 There’s been significant research done on this topic, all pointing to varying degrees of cognitive benefit.
 One study saw socially active seniors’ potential for cognitive decline reduced by as much as 70%.
 Another studied a group of people over 80, comparing their brain function to that of subjects in their 50s and 60s.
 Those over 80 who reported maintaining positive friendships were more often as cognitively sharp as the younger study participants.